COVID In-person Update

 - Once vaccination information is reviewed and documented, all uploaded vaccination information will be eliminated from the registration files for the event.

-Additional information can be found at Risk-Based Guidance for Requiring COVID-19 Vaccination or Negative Test for UC ANR Events/Activities
+Additional information and guidance can be found at Risk-Based Guidance for Requiring COVID-19 Vaccination or Negative Test for UC ANR Events/Activities

 Overnight 4-H Events and Out of State Travel